HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Evaluation

+\textbf{Heterogeneous Setting 1:} A cluster comprising 64 GPUs, consisting of 4 nodes each equipped with 8$\times$NVIDIA A100 GPUs and 4 nodes each equipped with 8$\times$NVIDIA V100e GPUs\footnote{To emulate V100e performance on A100 nodes, we throttle the GPU core frequency and cap the maximum memory capacity.}.
+Detailed hardware specifications are summarized in Table~\ref{tab:gpu_specs_transposed}.

+\textbf{Heterogeneous Setting 2:} A cluster with 12 GPUs across two distinct configurations: 1 node with 8$\times$V100 (16GB, NVLink), 2 node with 2$\times$A100 (40GB, PCIe).

+\textbf{Heterogeneous Setting 3:} A cluster with 12 GPUs across three distinct configurations: 1 node with 8$\times$V100 (16GB, NVLink), 1 node with 2$\times$V100e (32GB, PCIe), and 1 node with 2$\times$A100 (40GB, PCIe).

-Our evaluation is conducted on the ShanHe platform~\cite{shanhe}, which provides a heterogeneous cluster with a total of 64 GPUs: 4 nodes with each equipped with 8$\times$A100s and 4 nodes with each equipped with 8$\times$V100s\footnote{To emulate V100 performance on A100s, we throttle the core frequency and cap the maximum memory allocation of the A100s.}.
-Table~\ref{tab:gpu_specs_transposed} summarizes the detailed specifications of the heterogeneous cluster.
-Each GPU is allocated 8 CPU cores with 8\,GB of memory per core.
-Communication within each homogeneous subcluster is performed via RDMA over Mellanox ConnectX-6 NICs, while communication across clusters is conducted over a 10\,Gbps Ethernet NIC.
+For both settings, each GPU is allocated 8 CPU cores with 8\,GB of RAM per core.
+Intra-cluster communication within each homogeneous subcluster is performed via RDMA over Mellanox ConnectX-6 NICs, while inter-cluster communication is conducted over a 10\,Gbps Ethernet network.

-\textbf{Models.} We evaluate \textsc{Hapt} on GPT models ranging from 15B to 39B parameters, scaling the hidden dimension with the number of available devices.
-The global batch size is fixed at 1024 and the context length at 1K.
+\textbf{Models.} We evaluate \textsc{Harp} on GPT models ranging from 15B to 39B parameters and MoE models ranging from 7B to 10B scaling the hidden dimension with the number of available devices.
+The global batch size is fixed at 1024 and the sequence length at 1K.